Sunday, 27 October 2024

 We joined a small huddle of birders standing forlornly on the pavement by the garden wall and it was obvious that the Turtle Dove was not co-operating.
 The images posted yesterday had indicated it was feeding on the lawn that lay on the other side of the wall but today there was not even one of Shetland's ubiquitous Starlings to be seen.

-Various false alarms came and went as the barely visible parts of the Collared Doves sheltering in the conifer suggested they were the target bird but all proved groundless although some were convinced they had already seen the Turtle Dove hiding in the tree.
+Various false alarms came and went as the barely visible parts of the Collared Doves sheltering in the conifer suggested they might be the target bird but all proved groundless although some were convinced they had already seen the Turtle Dove hiding in the tree.

 Mark grew impatient and went to the SPAR shop for you know what.I hung on by the wall chatting to some of my fellow birders.

-Five minutes elapsed when, for no reason I could fathom, the Collared Doves, many more than we suspected erupted from the conifer in alarm and flew at speed over and away from the garden.I thought I saw a smaller dove with them but could not be sure.
+Five minutes elapsed when, for no reason I could fathom, the Collared Doves, many more than suspected, erupted from the conifer in alarm and flew at speed over and away from the garden.I thought I saw a smaller dove with them but could not be sure.

-Another five minutes elapsed and the Turtle Dove was found on the top of a large drystone wall on the other side of the garden.How it got there unseen no one quite knew but such questions were for another time as everyone looked at the dove, remarkably well camouflaged on the top of the wall and quite content to remain in its exposed position.
-It stayed there for a long time,its head sunk into its shoulders and looking thoroughly miserable, as so it should. for it should have been be well on its way to warmer southern climes by now
+Another five minutes elapsed and the Turtle Dove was found on the top of a large drystone wall on the other side of the garden.How it got there unseen, no one quite knew but such questions were for another time as everyone looked at the dove, remarkably well camouflaged on top of the haphazard stones that comprised the wall and quite content to remain in its exposed position.
+It stayed there for a long time,its head sunk into its shoulders and looking rather miserable, as so it should. for it really needed to be on its way to warmer southern climes by now.

 I called Mark on my mobile to tell him the dove was now visible and he left the shop and walked back to join me.The dove meanwhile stirred itself and then dropped off the wall down into the garden picking at bits and pieces in the grass and coming closer and closer until it hopped from the grass onto a small retaining wall that bordered a concrete path running down the centre of the lawn.